 Therefore, X = 160 + (15*1.2) = 173.8 (Approximated to 174)

-If you are looking forward to becoming an expert in Statistics and Data Analytics, make sure to check out Intellipaat’s Data Analytics Certification program.
+If you are looking forward to becoming an expert in Statistics and Data Analytics, make sure to check out Intellipaat’s online Data Analyst Course program.

 If the given distribution is a right-skewed distribution, then the mean should be greater than 20, while the mode remains to be less than 20.